2026 Alabama state legislative special elections: House District 38

-The 2026 Alabama House of Representatives District 38 special election will be held on February 3, 2026, to elect the representative for Alabama's 38th House of Representatives district following the resignation of incumbent representative Debbie Wood.
-The primary election was held on October 21, 2025, and the primary runoff will be held on November 18.
+The 2026 Alabama House of Representatives District 38 special election was held on February 3, 2026, to elect the representative for Alabama's 38th House of Representatives district following the resignation of incumbent representative Debbie Wood.
+The primary election was held on October 21, 2025, and the primary runoff was held on November 18.

 Background

 Incumbent representative Debbie Wood was first elected in 2018.
 She announced her resignation on June 2, 2024, as she is relocating out of the district after her husband accepted a new job in Florida.
-She will officially resign on July 31.
+She officially resigned on July 31.